-A list of important goals for the first year of your recovery.
+A list of important goals for your first year of recovery.
 Use it as a reminder and to help you stay on track in the days and months ahead.

-- Go to discussion meetings and begin to share
+- Go to discussion meetings and begin to share.
+You are not alone.

 - Celebrate your small victories.
 Recovery is about progress not perfection.

-- Learn to relax and let go of stress
+- Learn how to relax and let go of stress.

 - Make new recovery friends and bring them into your life.

-- Develop a strategy for social settings where drinking is involved
+- Develop strategies for social environments where drinking is involved.

 I am interested in hearing your opinion on the important goals for the first two years of recovery.
 Please send them to email@example.com.
 I promise to personally respond to every email.